 - You are permitted two absences from your recitation over the semester, after which you will be penalized.

 - If you have a conflict with your recitation, you may opt to attend another recitation in a given week to avoid taking an absence, with permission of that recitation’s TAs.
-Please inform both your own TAs and the TAs whose recitation you will be attending, in order to ensure you are not penalized for an absence.
+Please inform both your own TAs and the TAs whose recitation you will be attending at least 24 hours before the earlier recitation, in order to ensure you are not penalized for an absence.

 16. What is the policy for recitation assignments?